SunlayGGX/Storm/README.md

 - **void setUIFieldEnabled(bool enable)**: Set if we should display the UI fields (enabled to true) or hide it (enabled to false).

+#### PhysicsManager (physicsMgr)

+- **void setRigidBodyAngularDamping(const unsigned int rbId, const float angularVelocityDamping)**: Set the angular velodity damping value of the rigid body specified by its id.
+This method is only defined for dynamic rigid bodies.

 #### OSManager (osMgr)

 - **void clearProcesses()**: Clear all processes (this closes all processes those life will be shared with Storm application).